goauthentik/authentik/website/developer-docs/setup/full-dev-environment.md

 Most functions and classes have type-hints and docstrings, so it is recommended to install a Python Type-checking Extension in your IDE to navigate around the code.

 Before committing code, run `make lint` to ensure your code is formatted well.
-This also requires `pyright@1.1.136`, which can be installed with npm.
+This also requires `pyright`, which is installed in the `web/` folder to make dependency management easier.

 Run `make gen` to generate an updated OpenAPI document for any changes you made.